bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  Semantic HTML is HTML that has meaning and readability

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+  Inline elements stay on the same line and block take up the horizontal space of a web page

 3. What are the 4 areas of the box model?

+  Content, padding, border, and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+  Cross-Axis

 5. Explain why git is valuable to a team of developers.

+  Git is valuable because it is a good way to keep track of development, compare files, and reduced duplication of versions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.